 Just sitting with all this can take a while.
 In fact viveka, discernment, is the name for this process; what a rod for my back in naming this space Viveka Gardens!
 But grace will come, and if you have faith (and this is a benefit of Christian faith I did not find in yoga), you make yourself open to ultimate forgiveness, finding yourself as a child: simple, open and wonderous.
 Well, work in progress.

-So come for yoga, learn the physical techniques, have faith or spiritual support to help you to live rightly and to help you compute the pain of life.
+So come for yoga, learn the physical techniques.
+Have faith or spiritual support to help you to live rightly and to help you compute the pain of life.
 And let’s just sit.
 And maybe we’ll experience the sound of silence.

 Monthly meditation workshops